 In recent years, the warm weather has lasted all through October and even early December, making hiking a lot more easy and comfortable than in the sweltering summer months.
 For instance, recently we went hiking in Garda Trentino in both summer and autumn – our summer hike to Rifugio Pernici was a real struggle, whereas our late September ramble to Monte Altissimo was a delight.

 On top of that, from October onwards the foliage is in full swing – places like Val di Mello are becoming favourite destination to admire the autumn colours.
 Can it get any better?
 Actually, it can – October and November are classed as low season throughout the Alps, and bargains are easy to get!

 - Hotels in Cortina d’Ampezzo (close to the Dolomites)

 The five magical villages on the Ligurian coast are everyone’s favourites – in summer, overcrowding can truly spoil your experience, to the extent that I always recommend my readers to stay in nearby Levanto instead of Cinque Terre themselves.
 All through October the flow of tourists eases down to a trickle, and if the weather stays stable, autumn is a great time to visit Cinque Terre.

-However, I would recommend watching the weather forecast closely if you’re planning to visit Cinque Terre in autumn – the area is prone to flooding and landslides due to its precarious position between mountains and sea.
+However, I would recommend watching the weather forecast closely if you’re planning to visit Cinque Terre in Autumn, especially in November – the area is prone to flooding and landslides, due to its precarious position between mountains and sea.